Archibald Burns (photographer): Life and career

 Burns became active in photography as an amateur in the 1850s.
 He became a member of the Photographic Society of Scotland in 1858 and was one of the first members of the Edinburgh Photographic Society in 1861.
 He pursued primarily landscape and architectural photography and capitalized on new tourist markets for illustrated books and views in the latter part of the nineteenth century.

 Burns first professional photography studio was located at 22 Calton Stairs from 1861 to 1871, at which point he established his business at the Rock House until 1880.
 Through parts of 1870 and 1871, Burns shared the Rock House, which had earlier been the studio of important Scottish calotypists Hill & Adamson, with Glaswegian photographer Thomas Annan.

 Burns died in 1880 and was buried at Warriston Cemetery.
 The contents of his studio – inventory, materials, and hardware – were put up for sale in May of that year.
+He was survived by his wife, Jane, and their two young daughters.